Niche job boards are one of the most reliable ways to build a profitable, defensible job board business.

 Common Patterns in These Successful Boards

-Across all ten examples, successful niche job boards give founders:
+Across all twenty examples, successful niche job boards give founders:

 - Clear audience definition